DyBBT: Dynamic Balance via Bandit-inspired Targeting for Dialog Policy with Cognitive Dual-Systems: Experiment

-Results on the challenging MultiWOZ dataset are provided in Table~\ref{tab:main_results_mw} (Appendix~\ref{sec:exp_multiwoz}).
-While EIERL's success rate drops significantly in this complex multi domain setting, highlighting the scalability limits of its population based approach, DyBBT maintains strong performance.
-DyBBT-8B performs slightly better than AutoTOD/ProTOD (AutoTOD, ProTOD), and using GPT-4 as S2 yields SOTA results, showing that DyBBT matches strong LLM baselines while being more efficient.
-This is enabled by the structured cognitive state and dual-system design, which provide a domain agnostic inductive bias without requiring task specific tuning.
+Appendix Table~\ref{tab:main_results_mw} presents results on the challenging MultiWOZ dataset.
+DyBBT maintains strong performance, whereas EIERL's success rate drops significantly, revealing scalability limits of its population-based approach.
+DyBBT-8B outperforms AutoTOD and ProTOD, and using GPT-4 as S2 achieves SOTA results, demonstrating that DyBBT matches strong LLM baselines with greater efficiency.
+This is enabled by the structured cognitive state and dual-system design, which provide domain-agnostic inductive bias without task-specific tuning.
+Cost-effectiveness analysis is discussed in Appendix~\ref{sec:cost_analysis}.